Easy Chicken Casserole with Stuffing

 Step 6: Make the stuffing topping

-In a bowl or zip-lock bag, crush the Stovetop stuffing until the cubes are broken into smaller crumbs.
-Mix in the melted butter so all the crumbs are coated.
+In a bowl or zip-lock bag, crush the Stovetop stuffing so the cubes become smaller crumbs.
+Combine with the melted butter so that all the crumbs are covered.
+Sprinkle evenly over the tomatoes.
+Do not press it down, so it sits lightly on top.
+This will help it crisp in the oven.

 Step 7: Bake